zacharykolsky/atlas-shared/readme.md

 Atlas Shared makes it easier to facilitate travel recommendations from within your network by building a community of shared experiences.

 ###  How It Works
-We utilize a map-based interface for you to share your travel insights and become a thought leader in your network, while learning from your network
+We utilize a map-based interface for you to share your travel insights and become a thought leader in your network, while learning from your network about the best places to visit at the destinations you plan to visit.

 ## Installation
 ```